Don’t worry, the Swedish alphabet is not as scary as the iconic Midsommar horror.

 Rōmaji – the Romanization of the Japanese language

-Rōmaji or the Romanization of the Japanese language actually means writing Japanese words or Japanese phrases using the Latin alphabet.
+Rōmaji or the Romanization of the Japanese language means writing Japanese words or Japanese phrases using the Latin alphabet.
 In other words, this is what we also call transliteration (the process of converting a text from one script to another).

 There’s not very much information to point out for rōmaji.
 As mentioned before, I wouldn’t recommend getting used to this type of writing.
 It’s not in your own best interest to use rōmaji when hiragana and katakana are actually quite easy to remember.